jcervas/teaching/2025-2026/class-cmu-2025-84-355/readme.md

     election security, or improving poll accuracy.
 Your proposal should be supported by data and historical analysis.
 (Due December 5.
 2-4 single-spaced pages, not including visualizations).
-    You will be responsible for reading two of your peer’s work, and providing feedback (and your feedback will be graded).
+    You will be responsible for reading two of your peer\`s work, and providing feedback (and your feedback will be graded).
 You will also provide a grade, which I will average. *If you feel you deserve a different grade, I am happy to evaluate it before the end of the